Alibaba-NLP/MultilangStructureKD/README.md

 ### GPU Memory

-I have update the code for better GPU utilization, therefore training a multilingual sequence labeling with knowledge distillation only needs 8\~9 GB for the GPU Memory now rather than 14\~15 GB reported in the paper.
+We have update the code for better GPU utilization, therefore training a multilingual sequence labeling with knowledge distillation only needs 8\~9 GB for the GPU Memory now rather than 14\~15 GB reported in the paper.

+### Faster Speed

+We modified the code of flair for a signficantly faster training speed.
+For example, we update the `CharacterEmbeddings` class in `embeddings.py` to `FastCharacterEmbeddings` for significantly faster character embedding speed and the `WordEmbeddings` is updated to `FastWordEmbeddings` so that the word embeddings can be updated during training.
+For training sequence labelers, our code is more than 1.5 times faster than the origin version with word and character embeddings.

 ---